 How to make Chocolate Chip Peanut Butter Cookies?

-With a hand mixer, cream together the peanut butter, butter, white sugar and brown sugar until blended.
+With a hand mixer on medium speed, cream together the peanut butter, butter, white sugar and brown sugar until blended.
 Beat in the egg, milk, and vanilla.

 Combine the flour, baking powder and salt in a separate bowl.
 Add flour mixture to the peanut butter mixture and mix together.